oliaboria/vanilla-js-news-spa/README.md

 Lets the webpack-dev-server listen for requests from the network, not just localhost.

-Note: works on a Mac, mobile should be connected to the same network.
-Check your current IP: alt + click on wifi icon in the bar On mobile device: http://[IP]:3000
+Notes: mobile should be connected to the same network.
+For Mac users: Check your current IP: alt + click on wifi icon in the bar On mobile device: http://[IP]:3000

 ### `npm run lint`